 Ideal for those looking to take a moment.

-A new year, a new decade and new, zenlike version of yourself?
-Inner peace isn’t such a bad goal going forward, we think.
-In an ever more stressful world, it’s no surprise that more and more of us are turning to the ancient art of mindful meditation to bring clarity and precision to our lives.
-Make this year count, make today count, take care of yourself and take a moment, with these; our 5 of the best mindfulness and meditation apps for 2020, IDEAL for those looking to take a moment.
+A new year, and a new, zenlike version of yourself?
+Inner peace isn’t such a bad goal going forward, we think, and more important than ever in these trying times.
+With the world outside turbulent, it’s no surprise that more and more of us are turning out thoughts inward and our minds to the ancient art of mindful meditation in the hope of bringing clarity and precision to our lives.
+Make this year count, make today count, take care of yourself and take a moment, with these; our 5 of the best mindfulness and meditation apps for 2021, IDEAL for those looking to take a moment.

 If you’re looking for the best mindfulness and meditation apps, Calm is right up there.